Stefano Fiore: Later career

-In the summer of 2007, he failed to find a club at which to settle, until 22 August, when he signed a 1-year contract with A.C.
-Mantova of Serie B, which he last experienced in 1997.
+In the summer of 2007, he failed to find a club at which to settle, until 22 August, when he signed a 1-year contract with Mantova of Serie B, which he last experienced in 1997.

 Successively, Fiore did not play for any team during the 2008–09, but in September 2009 he finally made his comeback into active football, agreeing a three-year contract with hometown club Cosenza, in the third-tier Lega Pro Prima Divisione, where he remained until his retirement in 2011.